At the Middle School, we do the FLL Challenge. Learn more at this link.

 What is the FIRST LEGO League?

-To participate in the fall program, you must have participated in previous FLL Challenge experience, are currently taking or completed the MS Robotics class, have other robotic competition experience, or are willing to write a paragraph on why you want to participate. (prior approval from Mr. Schaefer is required.)
+To participate in the fall program, you must have participated in a previous FLL Challenge experience, be currently taking or have completed the MS Robotics class, have other robotic competition experience, or be willing to write a paragraph on why you want to participate.
+(Prior approval from Mr. Schaefer is required.)

-If you do not have this level of commitment, we suggest you take the Afterschool Enrichment called MS Robotics.
+If you don’t have this level of commitment, we suggest taking the Afterschool Enrichment program called MS Robotics.
 This Enrichment will develop the skills needed to join the FIRST LEGO League competition teams in the future.
-This class will do some of the activities done by FIRST LEGO League teams but will not be a competition team.
+This class may complete some of the activities done by FIRST LEGO League teams, but it will not be a competition team.

 FLL Challenge Teams Overview and Philosophy

 We strive to include all interested students on FLL teams and usually have competitive teams that have fun and learn to work together.
 We had four teams in past years, which stretched our ability to meet and field competitive teams.
-In addition, a growing number of students were not fully committed to all of the elements of FLL, which impacted their team’s ability to be competitive while also having fun.
-Therefore, We are restructuring how we develop and manage FLL teams to ensure that the highly motivated teams reach their potential with support from staff and parents.
+In addition, a growing number of students were not fully committed to all the elements of FLL, which affected their team’s ability to be both competitive and have fun.
+Therefore, we have restructured how we develop and manage FLL teams to ensure that the highly motivated teams reach their potential with support from staff and parents.
 We believe the FLL Challenge Teams will fulfill that goal, as students and parents should only sign up for that team if they are fully committed to FLL.

 We also acknowledge that some students want to learn to build and program autonomous robots but are not interested in the other parts of the FLL season.
 Those students should enroll in the MS Robotics Afterschool Enrichment class.
 This class will use different types of robots and offer different coding opportunities.
-Melissa Mack, who teaches STEAM by Design and Computer Science at the Middle School, will teach the class, which will be required for all new FLL students next year.
+Melissa Mack, who teaches STEAM by Design and Computer Science at the Middle School, will teach the class.

-Our ability to support the FLL Challenge teams depends on parent volunteers.
+Our ability to support the FLL Challenge teams depends on the availability of parent volunteers.
 All teams require a primary and a secondary coach who can attend weekly practices.
 Teams can also benefit from a research coach to help manage student research, interviews, and other aspects of the innovation project.

 Participation Costs:

-Registration for participating on a team or group in the DA Middle School FLL Robotics fall program is $500.00.
-This fee covers FIRST registration, t-shirts, buttons, and pay for our DA staff.
+Registration for participating on a team in the DA Middle School FLL Robotics fall program is $500.00.
+This fee covers FIRST registration, t-shirts, buttons, and pays for our DA staff.
 Durham Academy supplies all equipment.

 Practice Sessions:

-In FLL, the children do the work — like programming an autonomous robot using a LEGO® SPIKE ™ Prime robot set to score points on a thematic playing surface and create innovative solutions to a problem while guided by the FLL Core Values.
+In FLL, children complete tasks such as programming an autonomous robot using a LEGO SPIKE Prime set to score points on a thematic playing surface and creating innovative solutions to problems, all while guided by the FLL Core Values.
 These three elements — the Robot Game, Project, and FLL Core Values — make up the yearly “Challenge.”
-Teams will also talk to experts in the fields of study related to the yearly challenge.
+Teams will also consult with experts in fields related to the yearly challenge.

 The FLL Challenge Team competes at a high level in all aspects of the FLL season.
-All members fully participate in the robot design/game innovation project research, including outreach to experts in the field of your team’s innovation project for interviews.
+All members fully participate in the robot design and game innovation project research, including outreach to experts in the field related to your team’s innovation project for interviews.

 To be on the team, students and parents must pledge to meet the significant time commitment and effort required to become a high-functioning and competitive team.
-Team members will be invited to participate based on last year’s effort and core values demonstrated.
+Team members will be invited to participate based on their efforts and core values demonstrated last year.
 Participation requires previous years of FLL participation or successful completion of MS Robotics.
 The FLL Challenge team is often appropriate for committed students in the 6th grade and higher.

 Team members are expected to participate and contribute to all aspects of the season.
 In addition to meeting during the week, students will have assignments between meetings and additional weekly and weekend meetings as the competition dates approach.
 Parents must support the team beyond transporting their students to weekly practices and weekend meetings.
 Additional parental support roles include assisting with field trips and volunteering at regional and state events.